Menu

 McKechnie acquired OMEGA® Windows + Doors from Larry Hoyle (who founded OMEGA® in 1978).
 Since then, McKechnie has invested in the people and products to make OMEGA® suites the most innovative, modern, and effective products, recognised across New Zealand and internationally.

-Installation of the new "Giulia" extrusion press begins.
+Installation of the new "Giulia" Extrusion Press (No.7) begins.

-First aluminium billet is produced on the new press.
+First aluminium billet is extruded on the new press.

 Final performance handover of the "Giulia" press from Italian supplier Turla.
 McKechnie is home to New Zealand's largest and most technologically advanced aluminium extrusion press, increasing plant capacity by 30-40%.